Welcome from FIU President Jessell

 Individual benefits can differ depending on the position.
 This calculator is primarily for individuals who are considering an administrative or staff position.

-Please note: For existing FIU employees, refer to the Total Rewards Statement.
+Please note: For existing FIU employees, refer to the Total Rewards Statement in Employee Self Service.

 Moving & Relocation